Tablam/TablaM/docs/content/tutorial.md

 First, install or run the language in the browser, [as explained here](/install).

-When you run the executable called "tablam" it enter in the "[repl](https://en.wikipedia.org/wiki/Read–eval–print_loop)" mode, in the terminal.
-You write the code and press "Enter" to execute.
+When you run the executable called "`tablam`" it enter in the "[repl](https://en.wikipedia.org/wiki/Read–eval–print_loop)" mode, in the terminal.
+You write the code and press "*Enter*" to execute.

-You can also write the code in a text file with the extension ".tbm", and use a programming text editor like [Sublime](http://www.sublimetext.com) or [Visual Studio Code](https://code.visualstudio.com), then call `tablam name_file.tbm` to execute it.
+You can also write the code in a text file with the extension ".tbm", and use a programming text editor like [Sublime](http://www.sublimetext.com) or [Visual Studio Code](https://code.visualstudio.com), then call `tablam -f name_file.tbm` to execute it.

 ## Introduction

 Normally the tutorial of a programming language starts with the famous `"hello world"`[^1].

-Then it shows some small taste of syntax and later maybe it pretends you read the rest of the (potentially large) documentation and somehow, you "get it".
+Then it shows some small [taste of syntax](/syntax) and later maybe it pretends you read the rest of the (potentially large) [documentation](/functions) and somehow, you will "get it".

 We, instead, will do something *different*.
 We build a *simple* yet functional program (a mini shopping cart) that shows what is the point of the language.